The Book of Mormon (musical)

 The Book of Mormon is a musical comedy with music, lyrics, and book by Trey Parker, Robert Lopez, and Matt Stone.
 The story follows two missionaries of the Church of Jesus Christ of Latter-day Saints as they attempt to preach the faith to the inhabitants of a remote Ugandan village.
-The earnest young men are challenged by the lack of interest from the locals, who are distracted by more pressing issues such as HIV/AIDS, famine, female genital mutilation, child molestation, and oppression by the local warlord.
+The earnest young men are challenged by the lack of interest from the locals, who are distracted by more pressing issues such as HIV/AIDS, famine, and oppression by the local warlord.

 The show premiered on Broadway at the Eugene O'Neill Theatre in March 2011, starring Andrew Rannells and Josh Gad.
-It garnered overwhelmingly positive critical responses and set records in ticket sales for the Eugene O'Neill Theatre.
+It garnered critical acclaim and set records in ticket sales for the Eugene O'Neill Theatre.
 The Book of Mormon was awarded nine Tony Awards, including Best Musical, and a Grammy Award for Best Musical Theater Album.
 The success of the Broadway production has spawned many stagings worldwide, including a long-running West End replica and several US national tours.

-The Book of Mormon has grossed over $700 million, making it one of the most successful musicals of all time.
-As of December 22, 2022, it is the 13th longest-running Broadway show.
+The Book of Mormon has grossed over $800 million, making it one of the most successful musicals of all time.
+As of November 2024, it is the 11th longest-running Broadway show, having played more than 5,000 performances.

 History

 The Book of Mormon was conceived by Trey Parker, Matt Stone and Robert Lopez.
-Parker and Stone grew up in Colorado, and were familiar with the Church of Jesus Christ of Latter-day Saints and its members.
-They became friends at the University of Colorado Boulder and collaborated on a musical film, Cannibal!
-The Musical (1993), their first experience with movie musicals.
-In 1997, they created the TV series South Park for Comedy Central and in 1999, the musical film South Park: Bigger, Longer & Uncut.
-The two had first thought of a fictionalized Joseph Smith, religious leader and founder of the Latter Day Saint movement, while working on an aborted Fox series about historical characters.
-Their 1997 film, Orgazmo, and a 2003 episode of South Park, "All About Mormons", both gave comic treatment to Mormonism.
-Smith was also included as one of South Parks "Super Best Friends", a Justice League parody team of religious figures like Jesus and Buddha.
+Lopez was best known for co-creating the puppet musical Avenue Q (2003).
+After the success of The Book of Mormon, he later became known for co-writing the songs featured in the Disney animated films Frozen, its sequel Frozen II, and Coco, with his wife Kristen Anderson-Lopez.